mrc-ide/mpox-workshop-repo/README.md

-## Infectious Disease Modelling and Analytics for Pandemic Preparedness (IDMAPP): A focus on Latin America
+## Introduction to Infectious Disease Modelling and Analytics

-For more information, see [infectiousdiseasemodels.org](http://www.infectiousdiseasemodels.org/) or [to the applications]()

 Automated screenshots are generated in a github workflow named `screenshots` which runs a suite of Playwright tests.
 To run these locally: